-For Dragons Summer Abroad and Gap Semesters.
+For Summer and Gap Programs.

 The Terms & Conditions listed below are for Summer Abroad or Gap Semester programs with Dragons.

 An $850 deposit is required to hold your space on a Dragons program.
 We cannot guarantee a space on a program until a deposit is paid.
-This payment includes a $200 non-refundable application processing fee. $650 of the deposit is refundable within 21 days of payment or until a participant is accepted to the program, whichever occurs first. *Please see updated Deposit & Refund Policy for Spring & Summer 2022 international programs below.
+This payment includes a $200 non-refundable application processing fee. $650 of the deposit is refundable within 21 days of payment or until a participant is accepted to the program, whichever occurs first. *Please see updated Deposit & Refund Policy for Summer & Fall 2022 international programs below.

 This deposit will hold your place on a program as you move through the admissions process.
 For more information about the admissions process, please visit our How to Enroll page.
 Accepted students are not eligible for a refund of their deposit.
 If a participant goes through the application process and is not accepted, we will refund $650 dollars of the deposit.

 The full balance of program tuition is due 90 days prior to departure.
 Students accepted within 90 days of departure must submit payment within 1 week of acceptance.
 Students who are accepted within 30 days of departure must submit full payment immediately upon acceptance.
 Please see below for full terms and conditions related to tuition payment.

 Tuition payments made by check or wire are eligible for a cash discount.
 If you choose not to deduct the eligible discount, those funds will be allocated to the Dragons financial aid program.